taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Scalability Rules: 50 Principles for Scaling Web Sites by Martin L. Abbott,  Michael T. Fisher
 - 企业IT架构转型之道：阿里巴巴中台战略思想与架构实战 by 钟华

+New Books

+- Fundamentals of Software Architecture: An Engineering Approach (2020) by Mark Richards, Neal Ford
+- Technology Strategy Patterns: Architecture as Strategy (2018) by Eben Hewitt
+- The Software Architect Elevator: Redefining the Architect's Role in the Digital Enterprise (2020) by Gregor Hohpe
+- Architecture Patterns with Python: Enabling Test-Driven Development, Domain-Driven Design, and Event-Driven Microservices (2020) by Harry Percival and Bob Gregory
+- Cloud Native Patterns: Designing change-tolerant software (2019) by Cornelia Davis
+- Cloud Native Transformation: Practical Patterns for Innovation (2019) by Pini Reznik , Jamie Dobson
+- Kubernetes Patterns: Reusable Elements for Designing Cloud-Native Applications (2019) by Bilgin Ibryam and Roland Huß
+- Cloud Native Infrastructure: Patterns for Scalable Infrastructure and Applications in a Dynamic Environment (2017) by Justin Garrison and Kris Nova
+- Cloud Native: Using Containers, Functions, and Data to Build Next-Generation Applications (2019) by Boris Scholl , Trent Swanson

 ### Microservices Architecture

-- **Building Microservices: Designing Fine-Grained Systems** by Sam Newman
+- **Building Microservices: Designing Fine-Grained Systems** (2015) by Sam Newman
-- **Monolith to Microservices: Sustaining Productivity While Detangling the System** by Sam Newman
+- **Monolith to Microservices: Sustaining Productivity While Detangling the System** (2019) by Sam Newman
 - Microservices: Up and Running: A Step-by-Step Guide to Building a Microservice Architecture by Ronnie Mitra and Irakli Nadareishvili
 - Microservices Security in Action by Prabath Siriwardena and Nuwan Dias
 - Production-Ready Microservices by Susan J. Fowler